 How is mitral valve prolapse detected?

 Because most patients with MVP do not experience symptoms, a murmur may be detected during a routine physical examination when a healthcare provider uses a stethoscope to listen to the heart.
+Common symptoms include bursts of rapid heartbeat (palpitations), chest discomfort and fatigue.

 What should I do if a murmur is detected?